System Procedure 3.36.1 Academic Programs

 4. Associate of fine arts degree.
 An associate of fine arts degree is a named degree awarded upon completion of a 60 credit academic program in particular disciplines in the fine arts.

 An associate of fine arts degree is designed to transfer in its entirety to a related fine arts discipline baccalaureate degree program.
 An articulation agreement with a related baccalaureate degree program at a regionally accredited university is required.
-A system college shall pursue an articulation agreement with a system university before establishing an articulation agreement with a non-system university.
+A Minnesota State college shall pursue a transfer agreement with a Minnesota State university before establishing a transfer agreement with a non-system university.

 An associate of fine arts degree (AFA) that is a transfer pathway is awarded upon completion of a 60 credit academic program in the liberal arts and sciences and is titled “[Discipline] Transfer Pathway.”
 Transfer pathway programs are designed to ensure completion of designated baccalaureate degree programs at Minnesota State universities within 120 credits.